WilliamDoman/Jasmine2.0TeamCityReporter/README.md

 jasmine.getEnv().addReporter(window.teamcityReporter);
 ```

-2) Run your script on an agent.
+2) Execute your spec runner on an agent.
 An easy way to do this is to use the [PhantomJS](http://phantomjs.org) runner included with [TeamCity.Node](http://jasmine.github.io/2.0/introduction.html)

 Select the PhantomJS build runner